The program of the symposium

 by the father Patrick Desbois, Yahad-In Unum, France.

-by Crispin Brooks, USC Shoah Foundation Institute for Visual History and Education, Los Angeles, California, United States.
+by Crispin Brooks, USC Shoah Foundation Institute for Visual History and Education, Los Angeles, California, USA.

 by Karel Berkhoff, Center for Holocaust and Genocide Studies, Amsterdam, Netherlands.